-During the federal government’s maximum telework flexibilities operating status, the U.S. Department of Labor is still able to receive and timely log FOIA requests and appeals submitted through the Department’s designated email addresses (firstname.lastname@example.org and email@example.com, respectively) as well as those submitted through the National FOIA Portal.
+During the federal government’s maximum telework flexibilities operating status, the U.S. Department of Labor is still able to receive and timely log FOIA requests and appeals submitted through the Department’s Public Access Portal or the designated email addresses (firstname.lastname@example.org and email@example.com, respectively) as well as those submitted through the National FOIA Portal.
 The receipt of FOIA requests and FOIA appeals received through other methods may be delayed.
 Please also note that the processing of some FOIA requests may be delayed due to the inability of FOIA staff to access responsive paper files maintained in unattended offices or those held at any of the National Archives and Records Administration’s Federal Records Centers, which are closed for records retrieval services at this time.

 Before submitting FOIA requests, individuals should ensure that the information they seek is not already in the public domain or located on the Department's website.
 If the information is not in the public domain, you should submit your FOIA request directly to the DOL component that you believe has the records you are seeking.
 A description of the Department's disclosure officers are provided for your information.